canonical/ubuntu-autoinstall-ipxe/README.md

 This will then display the iPXE menu with each item defined your your ipxe file (at the root of this repo)

-Alternatively, you can configure a PXE server load your iPXE environment.
+Alternatively, you can configure a PXE server to load your iPXE environment.

 NOTES: